 After your scaling and root planing procedure, it is essential to follow these care instructions provided by the team at Lepore Comprehensive Dentistry in Dunedin, Florida, to ensure proper healing of your teeth and gums.

 Immediately after your procedure, it’s important to listen and adhere to your doctor’s recovery instructions for the type of anesthetic used.
 Also, it’s best to limit your physical activity for the first 24 hours.

-To ease discomfort, before the anesthesia wears off, your doctor may allow you to take an over-the-counter pain medication, such as Ibuprofen, or a prescribed medication to help with any soreness.
+To ease discomfort, before the anesthesia wears off, your doctor may allow you to take an over-the-counter pain medication, such as Ibuprofen, or prescribed medication to help with any soreness.
 If antibiotics are prescribed, be sure to take them for the indicated amount of time, even if symptoms and signs of infection are no longer present.
-Be careful not to rinse vigorously for at least the first 24 hours after surgery as this may prolong bleeding.
+Be careful not to rinse vigorously for at least the first 24 hours after surgery, as this may prolong bleeding.

 Also, don’t smoke for at least a week, as this also slows healing and increases the risk of infection.
 It is common to experience some cold sensitivity and gum swelling after the procedure, but this should subside within several days.

 After 24 hours, you can rinse with warm salt water three times daily to reduce pain and swelling.
 Propping your head with pillows when lying down will help with swelling and bleeding.
 For the first 48 to 72 hours, restrict your diet to soft foods that require minimal chewing.
 Make sure to avoid hard or sticky foods and spicy foods, which can irritate the treated area.
 You should resume regular brushing and flossing as soon as possible, making sure to be gentle around the treated area.

 Drs.
 Lepore and Dougherty may prescribe antimicrobial mouthwash, which should be used two to three times per day, as directed.